Skip to main content

 You could stay to do your placement in the UK or experience a new culture and work abroad for one year.
 Where could this year take you?

-Previous students in the Forensic and Analytical Science subject area have undertaken placements with ALS Environmental Unit, Bristol-Myers Squibb Pharmaceuticals Ltd, Chemfix, Rosemont Pharmaceuticals, Surfachem, Thornton & Ross, University of Huddersfield, West Yorkshire Police and Yorkshire and Humberside Scientific Support Unit.
+Previous students in the Forensic Science subject area have undertaken placements with ALS Environmental, Brenntag, Rosemont Pharmaceuticals, Thornton & Ross and University of Huddersfield.

 During my placement year, I had the opportunity to work with an amazing group of technicians that taught me the value of teamwork.
 My confidence grew massively, and I learnt so many new skills that I will carry with me forever.